torkleyy/nitric/README.md

 This will be a re-worked version of `shred`'s `Dispatcher`, allowing to parallelize data processing (execution of systems).
 A "system" will simply be a `FnMut(T) -> R`, which means it's up to the user how the data is fetched (`nitric` will provide solutions for this, but it doesn't force you to use any of them).

-## Vision

-The vision for `nitric` is to provide a set of crates that evolve as the standard way to solve data processing problems.
-There were already very interesting use cases for Specs, including using it for a compiler and performing larger simulations, both outside of Specs' original scope (ECS for game development).
-This is what I intend to make `nitric` suitable for.
-So to list a few examples of what `nitric` could be used for in the future:

-* game development
-* game physics
-* simulations
-* compilers
-* data validation
-* Graphical User Interfaces

 ## Structure